Five and twenty ponies,

 The Dr Syn is the smuggler hero of a series of novels by Russell Thorndike, which were set in and around Dymchurch.
 For more information please visit our Dr Syn page.

 Greatstone resident Anthony Webb has written a number of poems about Romney Marsh, with a main theme of 18th smuggling on the Marsh.
 All the poems are illustrated, examples above, by various artists.
-You can read them at Anthony Webb Soldier turned Poet.
+You can read them on our Anthony Webb page.